Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 slug: dynamic-data
 ---

-Currently your web site us static.
+Currently your web site is static.
 The information is fixed and cannot change.
 Web sites can also be dynamic with data that changes over time.
 For example what new public spaces could be added to the site the new spaces would show up on the list.
 Or what if you could search for a public space by name or address and the list showed only results that matched your search.

 To handle these situations you'll need store the data that we see on the screen outside of components themselves.

 You'll need a data structure to hold this data.
-A common option is JSON.
-JSON or JavaScript Object Notation is a plain text format that translates to standard JavaScript Objects and Arrays.
+A common option is JSON. **JSON or JavaScript Object Notation is a plain text format that translates to standard JavaScript Objects and Arrays.**

 ## Take a look at the JSON file